tescherm/go-http-retry/README.md

 ## Usage

-`go-http-retry` has a default client that offers sensible defaults:
+`go-http-retry` has a default client with sensible defaults:

 ```go
 import (